-Therefore, if we are to understand spiritual injuries, we have to first acknowledge that the injury was caused by a contradiction that stemmed from a belief that did not accurately capture what was happening in our lives at the time the event happened.
+Therefore, if we are to understand spiritual injuries, we have to first acknowledge that the injury was caused by a contradiction that stemmed from a belief that did not accurately capture what was happening in a persons life at the time the event happened.
 The child had no idea that there was turmoil in the parent’s marriage.
-The child had no reason to doubt their belief.
+The child had no reason to doubt their belief that marriages should last.
 However, when the divorce occurred their belief was called into question.

 Just because another child’s parents never divorced and lived happily does not mean that the belief is false, only that this particular child never suffered the contradiction personally even though they would eventually come to learn about divorce later in life.
 The contradiction has to do with beliefs that a person holds and that are challenged to the point of a contradiction.

-This is why spiritual injuries are individual and must be handled with great care.
+This is why spiritual injuries are individual, very personal, and must be handled with great care.
 Spiritual injuries cannot be generalized based on the events.
 The event only helps to identify the source of the injury.
 The task at that point is to try and decipher the contradiction that it created in the person.
 There is no formula to discovering the belief that led to the contradiction.
 This is why many continue to suffer the effects of their spiritual injuries.
 It truly requires a great deal of patience, grace, and discernment.

 The Manifestations of a Spiritual Injury

 I want to avoid one of the more dangerous pitfalls when talking about spiritual injuries.
 That pitfall is trying to say what will or what won’t cause a spiritual injury.
-The reality is that because people are so markedly different, we have to look for the manifestations that are the result of a spiritual injury to help us discern whether a person has suffered a spiritual injury.
+The reality is that because people are so markedly different, we have to look for the manifestations that are the result of a spiritual injury to help us discern what type of spiritual injury a person has suffered.

 Some may not find this very helpful, but it actually is.
 The reason is that regardless of the contradiction and independent of the spiritual injury, our emotional responses are far easier to notice.
 If someone is depressed, overly defensive, or passive aggressive we have some indication that a spiritual injury has occurred.
 The spectrum of negative emotional reactions can help us to figure out if something has happened that is causing us to react in these ways.

-There is one important characteristic that we have to understand about spiritual injuries.
-A spiritual injury that leaves its mark on us will alter our character, our perception of self.
-That means that if we have an unresolved spiritual injury we will behave and react with negative emotions and not know why.
-When we say that someone is just that way without a specific psychological diagnosis we may, in fact, be dealing with a spiritual injury.
+Second, this means that if we have an unresolved spiritual injury we will behave and react with negative emotions and not “know” why.
+When we say that someone is just that way without some specific, professional psychological diagnosis we may, in fact, be dealing with a spiritual injury.